sifmelcara/pgdl/README.md

 # pgdl

-a terminal user interface program that downloads a video from html and call vlc to play it immediately.
+a terminal user interface program that downloads a video (or a file) from webpage and xdg-open it immediately.
-(Linux: vlc -f "video.mp4", MACOSX: open "video.mp4" -a vlc)
+(Linux: xdg-open "video.mp4", MACOSX: open "video.mp4")

 Client: Only for Linux and MACOSX.
 Server: Only for nginx's file download page.